An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Discussions and concluding remarks

 \section{Discussions and concluding remarks}

-A few questions naturally arise regarding the \qningsp scheme: one may wonder whether or not our convergence rates may be improved, or if the Moreau-Yosida regularization could be replaced by another smoothing technique.
+A few questions naturally arise regarding the \qningsp scheme: one may wonder whether or not our convergence rates may be improved, or if the Moreau envelope could be replaced by another smoothing technique.
 In this section, we discuss these two points and present concluding remarks.